Devopstotest/Bike-Sharing-360-for-Test/BikeSharing360_MobileApps-master/README.md

 # BikeSharing360

+Thank you for sharing the project for free in Github

 During our Connect(); event this year we presented 15 demos in Scott Guthrie’s and Scott Hanselman’s keynotes.
 If you missed the keynotes, you can watch the recording in [Channel 9](https://channel9.msdn.com/Events/Connect/2016/Keynotes-Scott-Guthrie-and-Scott-Hanselman).

 This year, we built the technology stack for a fictional company named BikeSharing360, which allows users to rent bikes from one location to another.